mikeasilva/handbook-diff/markdown/33-records-and-reports.md

 ### Bishopric

 The bishop oversees ward record keeping.
 He may delegate much of this work to his counselors and clerks.
-He ensures that they follow current Church policies and procedures.

 33.4.2